 - ‘Talented’ hockey players took part in a specially arranged hockey skills day

-Children from across the school have also had the opportunities to take part in new sports such as Archery, Yoga and Tri-Golf.
+Children from across the school have also had the opportunities to take part in new sports such as Archery, Yoga, Tri-Golf and Rugby.

 HTP has an award winning garden which annually hosts an NGS Open Weekend raising funds for NGS designated charities.
 The neighbouring dementia care home has been granted access for its residents to enjoy the garden during non-school hours, weekends and holidays.
 Our garden is also used as a place of prayer and reflection both for the children and wider school community.
 The Bereavement Group from Holy Trinity Church meet in our garden for reflection and prayer.